 Skip to content

-Infant and Maternal Mental Health
+Infant, Early Years and Maternal Mental Health

-What is Infant and Maternal Mental Health?
+What is Infant, Early Years, and Maternal Mental Health?

 • Maternal Mental Health: also known as Perinatal Mental Health refers to mental health during pregnancy and up to one year after the baby is born.
-During this period new and expectant parents (mums, dads, partners’) can experience issues with their mental health.
+During this period new and expectant parents (mums, dads, partners) can experience issues with their mental health.
 These illnesses can be mild, moderate or severe, requiring different kinds of care or treatment.

 Whilst the perinatal period can be a vulnerable time for all women and their families, research highlights that those with protected characteristics including women of colour, LGBTQ and young parents are at greater risk of developing mental health problems.
 Their vulnerability is further intensified due to additional factors of culture and ethnicity, stigma attached to mental health, language barriers, poverty, discrimination, lack of awareness of supports available and many more.